Nenkai/Gran-Turismo-Modding-Guides/5. SpecDB/SpecDB_Editing.md

 The SpecDB is the name of the database that Polyphony Digital uses to store all car specifications, and other extra things.
 Its structure is the same as an ordinary database.

-* Gran Turismo 4/5/PSP uses their own formats, which can be edited with the [SpecDB Editor].(https://github.com/Nenkai/GT-SpecDB-Editor)
+* Gran Turismo 4/5/PSP uses their own formats, which can be edited with the [SpecDB Editor](https://github.com/Nenkai/GT-SpecDB-Editor).
+  * It is also possible to convert said databases to SQLite for easier browsing.
+  * Some major notes: Saving the databases is done uncompressed as database compression is not figured.
+It may causes crashes in GT4 or GTPSP due to not having enough memory.
-* Gran Turismo 6 uses SQLite which can be edited with any SQLite editor such as [SQLiteStudio](https://sqlitestudio.pl/), however, it is encrypted.
+* Gran Turismo 6 uses SQLite which can be edited with any SQLite editor such as [SQLiteStudio](https://sqlitestudio.pl/), it is required to decrypt it before viewing and editing it.

 ## 1. Decrypting/Encrypting the SpecDB (GT6)
 With [GTToolsSharp](https://github.com/Nenkai/GTToolsSharp), decrypting (and re-encrypting) the SpecDB is done through one single command: